nickdelnano/recently-played-playlists-parser/README.md

 ## Example
 You can use any of the fields documented above in the `filter_cl` class.

-Here's a simple playlist: Top 100 most played of all time
+Top 100 most played of all time

 ```
 let toks = [Tok_Playlist; Tok_Comparator(2); Tok_Count(1); Tok_Limit(100); Tok_Filter_End; Tok_End];;